obidam/pyxpcm/docs/basic.rst

 .. ipython:: python

-    m = pcm(K=3, feature_axis=np.arange(-80,0,2), feature_name='temperature')
+    m = pcm(K=3, features={'temperature': np.arange(0,-700.,-10.)})
     m

-The PCM class constructor takes at least 3 arguments:
+The PCM class constructor takes at least 2 arguments:

 - ``K``: the number of class (integer) in the classification model,
-- ``feature_axis``: the vertical axis (numpy array) that the PCM will work with (to train the classifier or to classify new data),
+- ``features``: a dictionnary where keys are feature name and values the corresponding vertical axis (numpy array) that the PCM will work with.
-- ``feature_name``: the name (string) to be used when searching for the feature variable in an :class:`xarray.Dataset`.

-In the above instantiation, we created a PCM with 3 classes that will work with *temperature* on a vertical axis with a 2m resolution from -80m to the surface.
-By default, the :class:`pyxpcm.pcm` class instance is set to use interpolation (if necessary), normalisation, dimensionality reduction with
+In the above instantiation, we created a PCM with 3 classes that will work with *temperature* on a vertical axis with a 10m resolution from -700m to the surface.
+By default, the :class:`pyxpcm.pcm` class instance is set to use vertical interpolation if necessary.
+Other class parameters allows to set normalisation, dimensionality reduction and classifier parameters.
-Principal Component Analysis and a Gaussian Mixture Model (GMM) as a classifier.

 Load a dataset
 --------------

-To get you started, you can load a dummy sample dataset of Argo_ profiles interpolated on standard depth levels.
+To get you started, you can load a sample dataset with Argo_ profiles interpolated on standard depth levels.

 .. ipython:: python
     :okwarning: